 What to do in Oslo in winter?
 Plenty of things!

 Explore Oslo with a tourA guided tour can be a fun way of exploring a new city and learning all about it.

 Go for a ski!

-Check how it looks like on the video:
+Check what it looks like in the video:

 To get to Korketrekkeren, take a metro line 1 to Frognereseteren and get off at the last station Frognereseteren.

 Oslo in winter often hosts the Ski Jumping World Cup and FIS Nordic World Ski Championships, which take place in the Holmenkollen ski jump.
 We went there last year to cheer for Polish jumpers and it was so much fun.

 They normally start in Oslo in February or March.
 The Holmenkollen ski jump is also worth a visit even if there is no competition held on.
 There are amazing views from there to the city and it’s cool to see the size of it in real life.To get to Holmenkollen, take metro line 1 to Frognereseteren and get off at Holmenkollen station.

 Ice skating in Oslo is very popular with several ice rinks open throughout the season.
 The main one is Spikersuppa in Oslo city center, next to the National Theatre.
 There is also a big ice rink with music and rentals at Frogner Stadium, next to Vigeland Park.

 When the waters and lakes freeze over, and you are adventurous enough, you can try ice skating there.
 Just make sure that it’s safe – the ice should be at least 10 cm thick.
 In Oslo, the popular lakes for ice skating are Maridalsvannet, Bogstadvannet, Østensjøvannet, Sognsvann, and Nøklevann.For the latest list of Oslo ice skating rinks, as well as where and how to ice skate on the frozen lakes and fjord in a safe way – check this post about ice skating in Oslo and Norway.